- System backup

 What is Schedule Sync in AOMEI Backupper?

 AOMEI Backupper is able to run file sync automatically and periodically at a regular basis to secure your data.
-There are three sync ways available: basic sync, mirror sync and real-time sync.
-For basic sync and mirror sync, you can configure a scheduled sync task to run file sync at a scheduled time.
+There are four sync ways available: basic sync, mirror sync, real-time sync, and two-way sync.
+For basic sync, mirror sync and two-way sync, you can configure scheduled settings to automatically run file sync at a scheduled time.

 AOMEI Backupper provides five schedule sync modes: Daily, Weekly, Monthly, Event triggers and USB plug in to synchronize files/folders to other locations.